About Teaching Portfolios

 - Explanation of appended supporting material such as syllabi, exams, or handouts

 Teaching portfolios are best prepared in consultation with others.
 As you put your portfolio together, seek the advice of colleagues and your academic advisor (if you are a TA).
-Attend a workshop on teaching portfolios (CTL generally offers one per quarter on teaching statements and portfolios).
+Attend a workshop on teaching portfolios (VPTL generally offers one per quarter on teaching statements and portfolios).

 Some students also include their teaching statement in their e-portfolio.
 For more information about e-portfolios, see E-Portfolios: Creating Your Professional Identity.